 Today, we want to talk about cardio.
 It’s essential to your health, and you can’t lose weight or gain muscle very reliably without it.
 You’ve heard the phrase plenty, but what is cardio?
 Technically speaking, any exercise raises your heart rate — typically to 120 to 150 beats per minute.

 So, knowing that, how much cardio do you really need?
 The answer to that depends on your goals, and we’re going to cover all of them.

 Cardio for your general health

 The CDC has well-developed guidelines for cardio exercise and your general health.
 They have studied this at length, and they conclude that 150 minutes a week of medium exercise is enough to be healthy.
-If you want to save time, you can go for 75 minutes each week of intense exercise.
+If you want to save time, you can go for 75 minutes each week of intense exercise such as hiking.
 That comes out to 30 minutes a day of medium cardio (5 days a week) or 15 minutes a day of intense cardio.
 You can certainly do more, but this is the minimum goal to be healthy.

 So, what constitutes medium or intense cardio?
 A brisk walk is enough to hit the medium cardio metric.
 It should be enough to get your heart rate up to around 120 beats per minute and keep it there until your walk is finished.
 Intense exercise will be like running or jogging, and it should be able to keep your heart rate around 150 beats per minute.

 You can also mix and match these exercises.
 Running two days a week and walking the rest, for instance, is fine.